Skip to main content

 The parts and the work

-We pulled the Kenmore and set the American Standard 50-gallon gas unit in its place.
+We coordinated the replacement and our licensed plumbing partner pulled the Kenmore and set the American Standard 50-gallon gas unit in its place.
 The extra ten gallons is the whole point.
 It gives the household margin over the 40 they were running, and that margin is what ends the mid-shower cold water.

-On the gas and water side, the old globe valve came out and a new quarter-turn shutoff went in.
-We fit a new T&P relief valve with proper discharge piping.
+On the gas and water side, the licensed plumber swapped the old globe valve for a new quarter-turn shutoff, fit a new T&P relief valve with proper discharge piping, and leak-tested every gas and water joint before commissioning.
 Seismic strapping went on at the upper and lower thirds of the tank.
-We checked and adjusted the vent connector to confirm good draft on the new heater.
-Before commissioning, every gas and water joint got leak-tested.
+The vent connector was checked and adjusted to confirm good draft on the new heater.

 The gas side is where corners get cut